stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 In this chapter we:

-- Factored out the render loop so that it can be reused in future demos and applications.
+- Factored out a reusable render loop component.

+- Factored out the application loop.

-- Added synchronisation to ensure that the frame rendering is correctly synchronised within the pipeline and the work queues.
+- Implemented synchronisation to ensure that the frame rendering is correctly synchronised within the pipeline and across the work queues.

-- Implemented a temporary means of gracefully terminating the demo.
+- Integrated the GLFW window event queue and implemented a means of gracefully terminating the demo.